CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 Develop a **content strategy** to give your writing purpose.
 You should also set a schedule to audit all your pages to keep them current and relevant.
 Rewriting old content is a great way to give it new life and boost your website's search results.

 I do all this on my website.
 I use Grammarly to catch errors and the free Hemingway Editor to keep my writing simple and easy to read.
 If I need help with ideas, research, or fact-checking, I'll use Gemini; otherwise, I don't use AI for my content.

+<a id="seo"></a>

 ### Ignoring SEO